-Several Vogt Tube-Ice machine models are available from the factory with a three phase line voltage power monitor with LCD display.
-The units are also a vailable for after market or retrofit installation.
-These units monitor line voltage inputs from 190 to 610 volts and provide protection against line voltage variances which can damage or destroy the compressor motor.
+All Vogt Tube-Ice machine models are available from the factory with a three phase line voltage power monitor with LCD display.
+The units are also available for after market or retrofit installation.
+These units monitor line voltage inputs from 190 to 610 volts and provide protection against line voltage variances, which can damage or destroy the compressor motor.
 Features include automatic system shutdown and restart based on current line conditions, a voltmeter, and a non-volatile system memory so settings are retained even if power is lost.
 If machine is ordered with this option the power monitor can be factory set to customer specifications.
+The Vogt Part number for a power monitor retrofit kit is 12A7700K01.